jcoliz/WindowsAiEdgeLabCV/README.md

   WindowsAiEdgeLabCV -> C:\WindowsAiEdgeLabCV\bin\Debug\netcoreapp2.2\publish\
 ```

-Run the sample to determine the name of the USB camera plugged in
+Run the sample to determine the name of the USB camera plugged in.

 ```
 PS C:\WindowsAiEdgeLabCV> dotnet run --list